fcatrin/aranym800-debian/src/java/README.md

 # Java port of Atari800

-This port is basically a library to include the Atari 800 emulaor in your own Java project.
-In "src" you will find a working Java app to test your build.
+This port builds a library to include the Atari 800 emulator in your own Java project.
+In `src` you will find a working example Java app to test your build.

 ## Building the native code

-Go to the main `atari800/src` directory of atari800 an run
+Go to the main `atari800/src` directory and run

 ```
 ./configure --target=java
 make
 ```

-This will create the file `libs/libatari800.so` which is the emulator ready to be used as a native library from Java.
+This will create the file `java/libs/libatari800.so` which is the emulator ready to be used as a native library from Java.

 ## Building the example app